Trace0727/StoreFrontDB/README.md

 # StoreFrontDB

-A Java-based GUI application that simulates a role-based storefront system backed by a MySQL database.
-This project demonstrates JDBC integration, stored procedure usage, and real-time GUI interaction for user registration, login, inventory management, and order processing.
+A Java Swing-based desktop application that simulates a storefront interface with MySQL integration, allowing users to register, log in, place orders, and manage inventory using stored procedures.

 ---